zeldaret/tp/README.md

 ├── .gitignore       # Files/folders to ignore changes to when making commits.
 ├── Doxyfile         # Doxygen configuration file.
 ├── Makefile         # Makefile for the project containing various targets.
+├── Progress.md      # Markdown file that displays the current progress of the project.
 ├── README.md        # The file you're currently reading.
 ├── diff.py          # Python script to diff two functions.
 ├── diff_settings.py # Settings for the diff.py script.